soheil2017/AI_Agent_Deployment_Hub/Agentic_GraphRAG/README.md

 # Conduit Graph RAG Agent

 An intelligent question-answering agent built for **Conduit** — the dental healthcare interoperability platform by [HeyDonto AI Technology](https://www.heydonto.com).
-The agent combines a **Knowledge Graph** (Neo4j), a **Vector Database** (ChromaDB), and a **Vision Language Model** (Claude Vision) to answer complex questions about patients, referrals, prior authorizations, FHIR standards, and clinical documents — things that flat vector search alone cannot handle.
+The agent combines a **Knowledge Graph** (Neo4j), a **Vector Database** (ChromaDB), and a **Vision Language Model** (Claude Vision) to answer complex questions about patients, referrals, prior authorizations, FHIR standards, and clinical documents, things that flat vector search alone cannot handle.

 ---